Skip to main content

 .next()

-Switch the proxy to the next one, the old proxy will no longer be used for the current request
+Change proxy to the next one; the old proxy will no longer be used for the current request

 .ban()

-Switch and ban the proxy (must be used when the service blocks access by IP), the proxy will be banned for the time specified in the scraper settings (proxybannedcleanup)
+Change and ban proxy (must be used when a service blocks access by IP); the proxy will be banned for the time specified in parser settings (proxybannedcleanup)

 .get()

-Get the current proxy (the last proxy used for the request)
+Get current proxy (the last proxy used for a request)

 .set()